Signed in as:

 filler@godaddy.com

-A trust is an equitable obligation binding a person (who is called a trustee) to deal with Property over which he has control (which is called trust property) for the benefit of persons (who are called beneficiaries) of whom he may himself be one and any one of whom may enforce the obligation.
+A living trust is an equitable obligation binding a person (who is called a trustee) to deal with Property over which he has control (which is called living trust property) for the benefit of persons (who are called beneficiaries) of whom he may himself be one and any one of whom may enforce the obligation.

 The trustee (e.g., Parent) is the person who manages the trust property for the benefit of the Beneficiary (e.g., Child - Age below 21 years old)